 A Prenuptial Agreement can affirm, modify, or waive rights and obligations.
 Common areas covered by a pre-marital agreement include spousal support, property rights, responsibility for liabilities, and the award and allocation of attorney’s fees and costs.

-Attorney Heather Johnston, Divorce, and Family lawyer, can discuss all the issues involved in your case and guide you in the drafting and execution of the Prenuptial Agreement.
+Our Divorce and family lawyer, can discuss all the issues involved in your case and guide you in the drafting and execution of the Prenuptial Agreement.

 Prenuptial Agreements are not just for couples dealing with a lot of wealth or financial inequality.
 Nor does Prenuptial Agreement mean that a couple is anticipating a divorce.

 Prenuptial Agreements are for couples interested in facing important financial matters head-on before a marriage.
 Many couples who have this honest financial discussion before their marriage find it to be a positive experience and rest assured that they have protected their interests.